Importing your Exam Results

 Then finish the import on the final step by clicking Finish in the bottom right-hand corner:

-Then click publish in the bottom right:
+Then click Publish in the bottom right:

-Then click publish in the window that opens in the middle of the screen:
+Then click Publish in the window that opens in the middle of the screen:

 Once published, your Gradepoint will be Green and it will say 'Live for users' - this means whoever has the early access privilege will be able to see the exam results in Alps during the JCQ embargo period, and all users will be able to see the results on results day.